 XMRig is a Monero CPU miner written in C++.
 It is the best miner for Monero in my opinion.
 XMRig gives best possible hashrate for your rigs with Ubuntu hugepages support.
 I’ll show you steps to install XMRig CPU Miner on Ubuntu 16.04 with hugepages enabled.

-XMRig is an open source software and available to download from official github repository.
+XMRig is an open-source software and available to download from official github repository.
 We’ll download this shortly.
 But first you should connect to your Ubuntu command line.
 If you’re on Ubuntu desktop, hit CtrlAlt + T keys to launch CLI.
-If you’re connecting to a Ubuntu from Windows, use Putty to connect over SSH.
+If you’re connecting to an Ubuntu from Windows, use Putty to connect over SSH.
 Make sure to login with root user account.